Gulf Coast RV Camping & Itinerary

 Camping on Dauphin Island

 Our next destination was Dauphin Island Campground.
 This barrier island is by the mouth of Mobile Bay.
-We discovered it about 5 years ago on a spring break trip to Fort Morgan, which is just west of Gulf Shores.
+We discovered it about five years ago on a spring break trip to Fort Morgan, located just west of Gulf Shores.
 We took the Mobile Bay Ferry for a day of adventure, which took us to this quiet island.

 sunrise at Dauphin Island